Then and Now

 - All group sight seeing and entrance fees

 - Group tips (individual tipping is optional)

 - Airport fees and departure taxes (approx. $30)

 - Transportation from Jerusalem hotel to airport at end of trip

 - Baggage fees

-- Passports fees (no visa necessary for US citizens)
+- Passport fees (no visa necessary for U.S. citizens)